andi611/ZeroSpeech-TTS-without-T/README.md

 ### Training

-1. **Train stage 1 model:**
+1. **Train stage 1 ASR-TTS model:**
 	```
 	python3 main.py --train_ae
 	```
 	Tunable hyperparameters can be found in [hps/zerospeech.json](hps/zerospeech.json).
 	You can adjust these parameters and setting by editing the file, the default hyperparameters are recommended for this project.

-2. **Train stage 2 patcher:**
+2. **Train stage 2 TTS patcher:**
 	```
-	python3 main.py --train_g --load_model --load_train_model_name=model.pth-ae-200000
+	python3 main.py --train_g --load_model --load_train_model_name=model.pth-ae-400000
 	```

 3. **Monitor with Tensorboard** (OPTIONAL)
 	```
-	tensorboard --logdir 'path to log_dir'
+	tensorboard --logdir='path to log dir'
+	or
+	python3 -m tensorboard.main --logdir='path to log dir'
 	```

 ### Testing
-1. **Test on 'synthesis.txt' and generate converted resynthesized audio files:**:
+1. Test on 'synthesis.txt' and **generate resynthesized audio files:**:
 	```
 	python3 main.py --test --load_test_model_name=model.pth-ae-200000
 	```

-2. **Test on all the testing speech under `test/` and generate encoding files:**:
+2. Test on all the testing speech under `test/` and **generate encoding files:**:
 	```
 	python3 main.py --test_encode --load_test_model_name=model.pth-ae-200000
 	```

 ### Switching between datasets
-1. **Simply use add --dataset=surprise to switch to the default alternative set**, all paths are handled automatically if the data tree structure is placed as suggested.
+1. Simply use add **`--dataset=surprise`** to switch to the default alternative set, all paths are handled automatically if the data tree structure is placed as suggested.
 	For example:
 	```
 	python3 main.py --train_ae --dataset=surprise
 	```

+## Note
+This code includes all the settings and methods we've tested for this challenge, some of which did not suceess but we did not remove them from our code.
+However, the previous instructions and default settings are for the method we proposed.
+By running them one can easily reproduce our results.